-- our expectations regarding our ability to obtain, maintain, enforce, and defend our intellectual property protection for QINLOCK or our drug candidates; - future agreements with third parties in connection with the commercialization of QINLOCK or any of our current or future drug candidates for which we may receive marketing approval: - regulatory and legal developments in the U.S. and foreign countries; - our ability to comply with healthcare laws and regulations in the U.S., key European markets, and any other foreign countries, including, without limitation, those applying to the marketing and sale of commercial drugs; - the performance and experience of our third-party suppliers and manufacturers; - the success and timing of competing therapies that are or may become available; - our ability to attract and retain key scientific, medical, commercial, and management personnel; - the accuracy of our estimates regarding expenses, future revenues, capital requirements, and needs for additional financing; - the success of the implementation of our corporate restructuring intended to prioritize clinical development of select programs, streamline commercial operations, maintain a focus on discovery research, and extend our cash runway; - the impact of global economic and political developments on our business, including economic slowdowns or recessions that may result from the continuing COVID-19 pandemic, which could harm our commercialization efforts for QINLOCK as well as the value of our common stock and our ability to access capital markets; - natural and manmade disasters, including pandemics such as COVID-19, and other force majeures, which could impact our operations, and those of our partners and other participants in the health care industry, and which could adversely impact our clinical studies, preclinical research activities, and drug supply; and - our use of the proceeds from our follow-on public offerings and any other financing transaction we may undertake.
+- our expectations regarding our ability to obtain, maintain, enforce, and defend our intellectual property protection for QINLOCK or our drug candidates; - future agreements with third parties in connection with the commercialization of QINLOCK or any of our current or future drug candidates for which we may receive marketing approval; - regulatory and legal developments in the U.S. and foreign countries; - our ability to comply with healthcare laws and regulations in the U.S., key European markets, and any other foreign countries, including, without limitation, those applying to the marketing and sale of commercial drugs; - the performance and experience of our third-party suppliers and manufacturers; - the success and timing of competing therapies that are or may become available; - our ability to attract and retain key scientific, medical, commercial, and management personnel; - the accuracy of our estimates regarding expenses, future revenues, capital requirements, and needs for additional financing; - the success of the implementation of our corporate restructuring intended to prioritize clinical development of select programs, streamline commercial operations, maintain a focus on discovery research, and extend our cash runway; - the impact of global economic and political developments on our business, including rising inflation and capital market disruptions, the current conflict in Ukraine, economic sanctions and economic slowdowns or recessions, including any that may result from such developments and the continuing COVID-19 pandemic, which could harm our commercialization efforts for QINLOCK as well as the value of our common stock and our ability to access capital markets; - natural and manmade disasters, including pandemics such as COVID-19, and other force majeures, which could impact our operations, and those of our partners and other participants in the health care industry, and which could adversely impact our clinical studies, preclinical research activities, and drug supply; and - our use of the proceeds from our follow-on public offerings and any other financing transaction we may undertake.